snarkhunter/oofcanvas/README.md

    which is needed for conversion between coordinate systems, if the line width was specified in pixels.

-<a name="pixelextents"></a>One more function needs to be defined in
+#### pixelExtents

-any `CanvasItemImplementation` that includes graphical elements whose size is specified in pixels.
+One more function needs to be defined in any `CanvasItemImplementation` that includes graphical elements whose size is specified in pixels.

 ```c++
 void CanvasItemImplBase::pixelExtents(double &left, double &right, double &up, double &down) const;